 - Too much information.
-With the redesigned UI, the Performance insights panel streamlines the data shown on screen, displaying only relevant information.
+With the redesigned UI, the Performance insights panel streamlines the data and displays only relevant information.

 - Hard to distinguish between use cases.
 The Performance insights panel supports use-case-driven analysis.
-It only supports page load use-case at the moment, with more to come (e.g. interactivity) in the future based on your feedback.
+It only supports page load use-case at the moment, with more to come in the future based on your feedback, for example, interactivity.

 - Requires deep expertise of how browsers work to use effectively.
-The Performance insights panel highlights the key insights in the Insights pane, with actionable feedback on how to fix it.
+The Performance insights panel highlights the key insights in the Insights pane, with actionable feedback on how to fix issues.

 This tutorial teaches you how to measure and understand your page load performance with the Performance insights panel.
-Read on, or watch the video version of this tutorial, above.
+Continue reading or watch the video version of this tutorial above.